rjnitt/roso.github.io/README.md

 </details>

-With the divine grace of the almighty, inviting you and your family to elder sister's wedding to be held on **29th November at [Ashirwad Garden](https://goo.gl/maps/5z5xX2hTYzU8VGEJ9), Ratu, Ranchi from 7:00 PM** onwards.
+With the divine grace of the almighty, inviting you and your family to elder sister's wedding to be held on **11th June at [Diamond Palace](https://goo.gl/maps/Xw372J735w6YQKdM7), Tikamgarh from 7:00 PM** onwards.

 - [Download](https://github.com/vinitshahdeo/vinitshahdeo/raw/master/docs/Sonali%20%26%20Gagan.pdf) the Invitation card